keybuk/homebridge-powerview/README.md

 You can download it from [npm](https://www.npmjs.com/package/homebridge-powerview).

-Supports:
+Supports both the Generation 1 and 2 hubs.

+Supported Shades:

  * Roller Shades.
- * Silhouette and Pirouette Shades with Vanes.
-The main accessory controls the vertical movement of the shades, and a slider under Details controls the tilt of the vanes.
-They can be controlled independently or combined using HomeKit scenes.
+ * Silhouette and Pirouette Shades with Horizontal Vanes.
+The main accessory controls the vertical movement of the shades, and a slider under Details controls the tilt of the vanes when closed.
+ * Luminette Shades with Vertical Vanes.
+The main accessory controls the horizontal movement of the shades, and a slider under Details controls the tilt of the vanes when closed..
  * Duette Top-Down/Bottom-Up Shades.
 You will get two accessories, one for the bottom of the shade, and one of the top.
-They can be controlled independently or combined using HomeKit scenes,
+They can be controlled independently or combined using HomeKit scenes.

+ Shades can participate in HomeKit scenes and automations.

 ## Installation